 - Linseed oil: provides essential fatty acids

-Traditional gazpacho or a vegetable smoothie is perfect for hot weather.
-They are very healthy because they provide a large amount of raw vegetables.
+Traditional gazpacho or a vegetable smoothie is perfect for light dinners in hot weather.
+They’re very healthy because they provide a large number of raw vegetables.

 Blend the following ingredients: